The Kings of South Side

 “I’m telling ya man, as soon as I get home, I’m spreadin’ her legs and eating that snatch til my fuckin’ nose bleeds!”

-It was a conversation they’d all heard a thousand times before; Specialist Carr going on and on about all the one nights stands he’d had and all the women he was planning on banging as soon as they got back state-side.
+It was a conversation they’d all heard a thousand times before; Specialist Carr going on and on about all the one night stands he’d had and the countless women he planned on banging just as soon as they got back state-side.
 Of course, most of it was complete bullshit, but at least it helped pass the time during the longer convoys.
 Besides, what the hell else were they going to talk about?
 The scenery?
-It’s not like Iraq was a tourist destination.
+It’s not like Iraq was known for being a tourist destination.

-Luckily for them, Sergeant Ray was always quick to knock Carr down a couple notches before he got too big headed.
+Luckily for them, Sergeant Ray was always pretty quick to knock Carr down a couple notches before his head got too big for his shoulders.

-“I don’t give a damn what you do, son.
+“I don’t give a damn what you do when we get back home, son.
 Just make sure you don’t catch the clap… again.”

 “Itch Dick!”
-Baydune shouted from the back seat, reaching over and thumping Carr on crotch.
+Baydune shouted from the back seat before reaching over and thumping Carr on the crotch.

 “Game?
 What game?”

-“Man, that pussy slayin’ game, big Sarge!
-Line em’ up and smack em’ down!
+“That pussy slayin’ game, big Sarge!
+Line em’ up and dick em’ down!
 Tap-tap-tap!”

 “Damn!”
 Baydune howled.
 “Even the fuckin’ boot knows you ain’t shit, Carr!”